How to clean your house after COVID-19

 • If you need a cleaning spray, use a disinfectant with EPA-registered chemicals.

-• If the disinfectants on the list aren't accessible, bleach solutions can be used instead.
+• If the disinfectants on the list aren't accessible, hydrogen peroxide or bleach solutions can be used instead.

 • Always follow the directions on the label of your disinfectant.
 The label also gives you preventive measures to keep you safe, including a list of personal protective equipment.